-The Uncompahgre Watershed Partnership (UWP) is studying the impacts of the annual sediment releases from the Ouray Hydrodam reservoir, with funding assistance from Ouray County, Town of Ridgway, Telluride Foundation, and Colorado Division of Reclamation, Mining & Safety.
-This multi-year study aims to gather data to help the community understand whether the sediment release, which usually happens each spring, has water quality impacts on the Uncompahgre River.
+To maintain safe operating conditions and optimize power generation, accumulated sediment must be released from the reservoir of the Ouray Hydrodam, upstream from the Ouray Ice Park.
+The Uncompahgre Watershed Partnership (UWP) led studies late March of 2017 and 2019, to assess changes to water quality and sediment dynamics during sediment releases, with funding assistance from Ouray County, Town of Ridgway, Telluride Foundation, and Colorado Division of Reclamation, Mining & Safety.
+The aim of the multi-year study was to gather data to help the community understand whether the sediment release, which usually happens each spring, has water quality impacts on the Uncompahgre River.

 UWP completed its first report for the Ouray Hydrodam Sediment Release Study, detailing the water quality impacts of the annual release into the Uncompahgre River in November 2017.
 Due to the release’s increased flows and concentrations of heavy metals compared to pre-release flows in the river, the study compares metals concentrations to water quality standards for various beneficial uses of water.
 Additionally, the study can help determine if there are any substantial environmental or public health issues created by the release.

 UWP conducted the initial Ouray Hydrodam sediment release study in March 2017, during an early snowmelt period where flows were substantially higher than typical for March.
 Observations from this study are specific to this year’s event and additional study should occur to improve certainty.
 Here are links to: the announcement about study results and the full Study Report.